-Specifically, I believe that a vitamin A deficiency can be an underlying factor in many skin issues, including psoriasis, keratosis pilaris, calluses, eczema and even dryness.
+Specifically, I believe that a vitamin A deficiency can be an underlying factor in acne—along with many other skin issues, including psoriasis, keratosis pilaris, calluses, eczema and even dryness.

 You see, not too long ago, traditional diets were high in such fare as cream, eggs, butter and organ meats.
 All of these foods are rich sources of vitamin A, among other nutrients.